 The VCF provides families of responders who have passed away due to their 9/11-related health condition with compensation for the financial hardship they may be suffering.
 Economic loss is awarded to families in VCF deceased claims for loss of their loved one’s earnings and benefits, unreimbursed medical expenses, burial and memorial services costs, and replacement services loss.

 Contact an Experienced 9/11 Economic Loss Claims Attorney

 If you were a responder who aided in the rescue, recovery, or debris cleanup efforts in the immediate aftermath of the terrorist attacks, you may be entitled to compensation from the September 11th Victim Compensation Fund for economic losses you suffered due to an eligible health condition.
 The VCF accepts 9/11 economic loss claims from New York City firefighters and police officers, NYCERS, Con Ed workers, EMTs, construction workers, and others who worked at Ground Zero or in the NYC Exposure Zone to help rebuild the city.
 The Dearie Law Firm, P.C. has assisted thousands of responders and their families over the last decade with obtaining their rightful economic loss awards from the VCF.
-For a free consultation, call 1-800-2-DEARIE.
+Contact us for a consultation.